Skip to contents

 verbose

-Logical indicating whether to show a verbose information.
+Logical indicating whether to show verbose information.
 Defaults to TRUE

 delete_input